-- Mix the breadcrumbs (or alternative), onions, parsley, garlic and stems in a bowl.
-Drizzle in olive oil and keep mixing until the mixture is sticky so that when you compress 2 tbsp, it sticks together.
+- Stir up the breadcrumbs (or alternative), onions, parsley, garlic and stems in a bowl.
+Drizzle in olive oil and keep mixing until the mixture is sticky so that when you compress the mixture, it sticks together.
 Add a tablespoon of olive juice here if you want.*1 cup breadcrumbs, ¼ cup parmesan cheese, 3 tablespoon Italian seasonings, ¼ cup parsley, ½ cup onions, 2 tablespoon garlic, ¼ cup olive oil, pinch salt

-- At this point, you really should taste-test for enough salt, Italian seasoning, nutritional yeast flavor, etc. Adjust by adding spices as you wish.
+- At this point, you really should taste-test for enough salt, Italian seasoning, cheese, etc. Adjust by adding spices as you wish.

 - Press the mixture into each mushroom that lines your pan.
-Drizzle the mushrooms again with olive oil, about 1 tbsp or spray tops with olive oil spray.
+Drizzle the mushrooms again with olive oil, about 1 tablespoon or spray tops with olive oil spray.

-- Bake at 375 F for 30 minutes or until the top is golden and crunchy.
+- Bake at 375 F for 25 minutes or until the top is golden and crunchy.
 Check them after 20 minutes and if the tops are charring, add a loose sheet of foil on top so they don't burn.